 Talk with your doctor about how your risk factors and lifestyle may affect your life expectancy.
 Work with your doctor to find the best treatments and lifestyle changes for you.

-If you are a caretaker for an AD patient, work with their doctor to learn about the treatments and lifestyle changes that may help slow the progression.
+If you are a caretaker for a person with AD, work with their doctor to learn about the treatments and lifestyle changes that may help slow the progression.
 Alzheimer’s disease is not curable, but there are measures you can take to ease its toll.